Jaxson Thomas Fox — Jailhouse Informant

 What is reported

 - Transport order from the bench.
-According to commentary compiled in the master file, after a Tyler Robinson preliminary hearing, Judge Tony F. Graf, Jr. issued a transport order for Jaxson Thomas Fox — described as another inmate held in the same jail as Robinson on child-related charges.
+According to public commentary, after a Tyler Robinson preliminary hearing, Judge Tony F. Graf, Jr. issued a transport order for Jaxson Thomas Fox — described as another inmate held in the same jail as Robinson on child-related charges.
 Commentators say Fox has "no known connection" to the Charlie Kirk case or to Robinson, and infer he is being positioned as a jailhouse snitch to claim Robinson confessed.
 That inference is the commentators' theory, not an established fact.

 - Alongside closed hearings and a gag order.
 The same commentary notes the hearing was conducted behind closed doors with media barred and no transcripts released, and that the judge ordered subsequent hearings closed and issued a broad gag order on his own motion (sua sponte).
 See Tyler Robinson — Trial and Legal.